Horrors of Spider Island

 Horrors of Spider Island (Ein Toter hing im Netz, "A Corpse Hung in the Web") is a 1960 West German horror film written and directed by Fritz Böttger, and produced by Gaston Hakim and Wolf C. Hartwig for Rapid-Film/Intercontinental Filmgesellschaft.
-The film stars Alexander D'Arcy as Gary Webster, a talent agent who invites several women to a club in Singapore.
-Their plane ride ends abruptly when they crash-land into the ocean.
-Webster and the women make their way to an island where they find a large spider web.
-A giant spider sinks its teeth into Webster, turning him into a mutant.
+The film stars Alexander D'Arcy, Barbara Valentin and Rainer Brandt.

-The film was released in the United States in 1962, and has been released with various English titles including It's Hot in Paradise, Hot in Paradise, Girls of Spider Island, Horror on the Spider Island and Spider's Web.
+The film was released in Germany on April 16, 1960.
+It was released in the United States in March 1962, and was later released in different markets with various alternate titles including It's Hot in Paradise, Girls of Spider Island, Horror on the Spider Island and Spider's Web.
+It later played in the U. S. on a double feature with the 1960 British film The Flesh and the Fiends (which had been retitled Fiendish Ghouls in the United States).

 Plot

-Gary Webster (Alexander D'Arcy), a nightclub manager, flies a group of women from New York City to dance in his club in Singapore.
+Gary Webster, a nightclub manager, accompanied by his assistant Georgia, flies a group of women from New York City to dance in his club in Singapore.
 While flying over the Pacific Ocean, their plane catches fire, splits in half, and plummets into the ocean.
 The group is next seen a few days later, suffering from dehydration on a life raft, before they finally spot a small island and stagger to dry land.

 Having discovered fresh water, they explore the island and come across a cabin.
 Inside, they discover a dead man caught in a large spider web.
 According to his journal, the man was a Professor Green researching and mining for uranium, but he feared something terrible was about to happen to him.
 There's no indication how long the professor planned to be on the island, but the women estimate there is enough food to last them about a month.

-That night, Gary ventures out alone when he is bitten by a giant spider and turns into a spider-man beast.
+That night on the cabin's front porch, Georgia sees Linda kiss Gary.
+Jealous, she pulls Linda away and slaps her.
+Gary leaves the two women on the porch and ventures out alone where he is bitten by a giant spider and turns into a spider-man beast.
 He flees into the woods, leaving the women to wonder what has happened to him.
-Driven by uncontrollable violent urges, Gary kills one of the women the next day.
-Unaware of what has happened to him, the remaining women fail to connect the dots.
+The next morning the women search for Gary, leaving only Linda behind in the cabin.
+Driven by uncontrollable violent urges, Gary kills Linda while she is sitting next to a stream.
+The remaining women return from their fruitless search for Gary, only to find Linda's dead body.